VinceStaL/premium_calc/architecture_document.md

    - Add comprehensive logging
    - Implement monitoring for system health

-5. **Containerization**
+5. **Container Orchestration**
-   - Package the application as Docker containers
+   - Deploy to Kubernetes for better scaling and management
-   - Simplify deployment and scaling
+   - Implement health checks and auto-healing

 ## Conclusion

 The Premium Calculator application follows a clean architecture with separation of concerns between frontend and backend components.
+The containerized deployment option provides flexibility and consistency across different environments.
 The use of Excel files for data storage provides a simple solution for this specific use case, though a database migration would be recommended for a production environment with higher load or security requirements.